Queries

 Additionally, since SQL operators return Unknown when comparing anything with Null, SQL provides two Null-specific comparison predicates: The

-test whether data is or is not Null.[13]Note that SQL returns only results for which the WHERE clause returns a value of True.
+IS NULL and IS NOT NULL test whether data is or is not Null.[13]Note that SQL returns only results for which the WHERE clause returns a value of True.
 I.e., it excludes results with values of False, but also those whose value is Unknown.

 |